 Almost exactly a year after a miscarriage, we welcomed our precious little girl into the world.
 She is every bit worth the wait and worth a more challenging pregnancy than I had with her brother.
 Here’s a review:

 I spent half the pregnancy with “morning sickness” – which plagued me most often after supper/before bed.
-Dietrich shared an upper respiratory/sinus infection with me about half way through, which resulted in me not even keeping fluid down for about a week.
+Dietrich shared an upper respiratory/sinus infection with me about halfway through, which resulted in me not even keeping fluid down for about a week.
 My growing baby stretched me and pinched nerves and seemed to scramble my organs.
-I learned quickly which foods baby didn’t seem to like and didn’t try them again for several weeks.
+I learned quickly which foods the baby didn’t seem to like and didn’t try those foods again for several weeks.

 The next ultrasound, the tech told me everything she was looking at and what different parts were – truly amazing!
 The place in the kidneys had corrected itself and the spot on the heart also ruled insignificant.
 We were thankful and relieved.
 We rejoiced and praised God.